Interested in volunteering? We’d love to have you.

 Saturdays, 9:00 a.m.–1:00 p.m.

-Volunteers must sign up for a training session.
+Volunteers must attend a training session before volunteering.
 Once you have been trained, you can drop in to volunteer any time the Aull Center is open.

 Training for First-Time Volunteers

 Training for first-time volunteers is held on some Saturdays from 10:00 a.m.–1:00 p.m. in the Aull Center.
 Training sessions begin on the hour at 10:00 a.m., 11:00 a.m., and 12:00 p.m.
 Due to COVID-19 precautions, each hourly session is capped at six people.

 If our training times won’t work for you or if you have a large group, please contact us to arrange another time.